grprshikhar/pricing_dev/pricing_wizard/README.md

    - This will add the repository which contains modern python3.X releases
  - `sudo apt-get install python3.9`
    - This will ask the package manager to install python3.9.
+ - `sudo apt install python3-pip`
+   - This will install `pip3` for python package management
  - `pip3 -r requirements`
    - This should be the same as the OSX instructions to install the required modules.
+   - If you get a message to update pip3, please follow the instructions.

 ## Usage